noislabs/bot2/README.md

 ## How to start

 1. Check and adjust settings in `env.ts`
-2. Run `deno run --allow-read --allow-net main.ts`
+2. Run `deno run --allow-read --allow-net main.ts` or run in background with pm2 `pm2 start main.ts --interpreter="deno" --interpreter-args="run --allow-read --allow-net" `

 ## Installation